Zai-Kun/reverse-engineered-chatgpt/README.md

 ChatGPT web version in Python.
 Basically, you can use the ChatGPT API for free without any limitations, just as in the web version.

+## Important!!

+It appears that OpenAI has made changes to ChatGPT's API, causing this reverse-engineered API to no longer function (Well, at least me if not anyone else.).
+I am currently working on reverse-engineering their new API, and I hope to make it functional again.

 ## How to use it in your projects

 Clone the repo and just copy and paste the 're_chatgpt' directory into your projects where you want to use it.